 There is no better place to start than mastering preflop strategy and this is where you should concentrate next.

 Master preflop strategy

-I talk about this a lot, but still feel like many players are missing the point.
-You simply can’t play good post flop if you make a lot of mistakes preflop – it is just impossible.
-If this is the case, then you end up having too many weak hands, bluffing too much or not bluffing enough.
+I talk about this a lot but still feel like many players are missing the point.
+You simply can’t play good post-flop if you make a lot of mistakes preflop – it is just impossible.
+If this is the case, then you end up raising too many weak hands, bluffing too much or not bluffing enough.
 Either way, everything starts with your preflop strategy.
 If you really want to learn how to win at poker, you should start there as well.

 When you know how to defend your opening hands, you need to study blinds defense ranges, something that many people are missing.
 Most players defend same hands when they are facing 3x or 2x open and that is a huge mistake, you are getting different odds so you need to defend different ranges by calling and change your 3-bet range accordingly to that.

 Lastly, just to finish the sweet list, you really need to learn your fundamental strategy and then learn how to exploit your opponents changing that strategy in the way, that you would be winning most money against a specific opponent.

 List all preflop areas that you need to learn and go over that, fixing it one by one!
 Remember, this step will allow you to have balanced ranges post flop and will save you from a ton of trouble later, so do not miss this part!

 To get a quick start, you can get my opening ranges in Texas Holdem cheat sheets format.

 We touched this a bit in the preflop discussion, but it is an essential part if you really want to know how to win at poker.
 Well, winning is one thing, but if you really want to be a big winner and constantly move up, you have to be good at this and know how to exploit different opponents.